A TWO-DAY CONFERENCE

 Discuss the Rapidly Evolving Alcohol Industry

 Shelves are crowded.
 Category growth has slowed.
 What’s next for the industry?
 Brewbound Live focuses on innovation, partnership, and diversification as growth strategies.
-Brewbound hosts the two-day business conference for professionals in the beer, cider, and flavored malt beverage industries.
+Brewbound hosts the two-day business conference for professionals in the beer, cider, hard kombucha, and flavored malt beverage industries.

 Experienced Practitioners Deliver Actionable Takeaways On Stage

 Industry veterans, emerging entrepreneurs and trend-watchers share valuable insights needed to navigate an increasingly competitive marketplace.
 Dive into data, discuss headwinds, and learn “what’s next” for the beer industry, while finding ways to grow your business.

 Have Conversations with a Diverse Group of Experts & Entrepreneurs

 The conference brings together a cross-section of the industry, including prominent beer company executives, leading distributors, craft-centric retailers, investors, and emerging brewers.
 Brewbound Live attendees are actively looking to network, build relationships, and discuss the future of their businesses, while expanding their understanding of important industry issues.